bluz71/platters/README.md

 sesssion management.
 The tokens created by this server are short-lived (30 minutes), but can be unobtrusively refreshed (up to 6 months).
-Note, resetting a user password via Forgot Password? in the front-end application will invalidate all current API tokens for that user, useful if the user has had their session hijacked via a lost of stolen machine.
+Note, resetting a user password via Forgot Password? in the front-end application will invalidate all current API sessions for that user, useful if the user has had their session hijacked via a lost of stolen machine.

 Why Rails